Drive Your Digital Marketing Strategy

 3. Upload Content to YouTube on a Schedule

 Companies can most definitely leverage YouTube as part of their social video strategy.
-YouTube is perfect for longer form content, such as product tutorials, reviews, customer testimonials, product announcement videos and more.
+YouTube is perfect for longer-form content, such as product tutorials, reviews, customer testimonials, product announcement videos and more.

 Part of succeeding on YouTube means being regular with uploading.
-If a company goes many weeks without posting a video, people may start to unsubscribe from the channel.
+If a company goes for many weeks without posting a video, people may start to unsubscribe from the channel.
 When users can expect a new video on the same day every week, they are more likely to keep watching!

 4. Create Playlists on YouTube